-Don Hamson and Alex Ihlenfeldt, who are Directors, are also directors of the Manager.
-Alex Ihlenfeldt is a director of Pinnacle, which provides services to the Company in accordance with the Services Agreement.
+Don Hamson, a Director, and Alex Ihlenfeldt, a former Director, are also directors of the Manager.
+Alex Ihlenfeldt is also a director of Pinnacle, which provides services to the Company in accordance with the Services Agreement.

 The fees payable to the Manager and the Administrator are listed below: